tiefenthaler/uv-datascience-project-template/README.md

 ### Dockerfile

-The `Dockerfile.debug` is used to build the Docker image for the project.
+The `Dockerfile` is used to build the Docker image for the project.
 It includes the following steps:

 1. Define build-time arguments for the base container images and workspace name.
 2. Use a Python image with `uv` pre-installed.